What we do

 Partners

-Aquademica Foundation, Journalists for Human Rights, Women in Development Shkoder, Milieukontakt Albania, Environmental Ambassadors for Sustainable Development
+Aquademica Foundation, Journalists for Human Rights, Woman in Development, Milieukontakt Albania, Environmental Ambassadors for Sustainable Development, Ekotim

 Donors